 I’m not ashamed to admit that I fall into the doofus category when it comes to this kind of thing, so if I can figure it out, you certainly can too.
-Okay, let’s get started with this user-friendly blogger’s guide to SEO!
+Okay, let’s get started with this user-friendly guide to SEO for bloggers!

 Links are a good thing.
 There are a few different kinds of links.
 One is internal links, which you create between different pages/posts on your site.
 Another is external links, which you create on your blog to link to another website.
 Finally, the Google gold comes from backlinks, which are links on other websites that connect back to yours.
 Google’s algorithms are pretty smart, so if all of this is done in an unnatural way it may actually hurt your search rankings.
 Google doesn’t publish their algorithms, so the SEO stuff you read about reflects the best that other people have been able to come up with.

 Internal links help to establish that your site is well-organized.
 As far as I can tell, people don’t necessarily have to click on those internal links; it’s the fact that they’re there creating structure that matters.
 The links should make sense, so if I was writing today about guilt I might link to a post from a couple of months ago that also talked about guilt.